 The so-called 3D printing is a new process for the decentralized production of objects and spatial structures using a printer-like system.
 This process has the potential to upend traditional production processes in numerous areas of the economy and could massively change global value chains.

 With regard to the current system of the global economy, the term "decoupling" refers to an increasing tendency to deliberately dissolve or at least strategically reduce economic interdependencies between the two large economies, the USA and China.
 This economic decoupling follows an increasing geopolitical rivalry between the U.S. and China and may result in a split of the world economy into two separate blocs ("bifurcation").

 Deep Fakes are digital counterfeits created and circulated using the latest technological tools.
 They are of such quality that they are perceived and circulated as quasi-authentic.
-The first examples of such deep fakes are already circulating, but in the near future they will play a much larger role in the daily news stream and the media environment - especially as videos.
+Although deep fakes are currently circulating, they will increasingly feature in the daily news stream and the media environment, particularly as videos, in the near future.

 Deep Learning refers to a new generation of machine learning based on neural network technology.
 Neural networks are an attempt to recreate small sections of the functioning of a human brain consisting of neurons and synapses and to train them with narrowly defined learning tasks.
 This involves multiple, "deep" architectural layers of neurons and connections, which led to the name.

 Deep Technology or Deep Tech is a classification of organizations or typically startup companies with the express purpose of providing technological solutions based on essential scientific or engineering challenges.

 The Decentralized Financial System (DeFi) is a digital financial ecosystem based on the Blockchain, more specifically on Ethereum and mostly on open source protocols as well as modular frameworks.
 This allows digital assets to be created and awarded.